jkfran/azure-openai-deployment-mock/README.md

    docker run -p 8000:8000 azure-openai-mock-api
    ```

-4. **Access the API:**
+### Access the API

 The API will be available at `http://localhost:8000`.
 You can interact with it using tools like Postman or curl.

 ### API Endpoints